dotnet/docs-maui/docs/android/linking.md

 When you use the linker, it sometimes remove code that you might have called dynamically, even indirectly.
 You can instruct the linker to preserve members by annotating them with the [`DynamicDependency`](xref:System.Diagnostics.CodeAnalysis.DynamicDependencyAttribute) attribute.
 This attribute can be used to express a dependency on either a type and subset of members, or at specific members.

 > [!IMPORTANT]
-> Every member that isn't statically linked by the app is subject to be removed.
+> Every member in the BCL that cannot be statically determined to be used by the app is subject to be removed.

 The [`DynamicDependency`](xref:System.Diagnostics.CodeAnalysis.DynamicDependencyAttribute) attribute can be applied to constructors, fields, and methods: